CJDawson609/git-lab/README.md

     * Did you get the right output?
 If not, fix your program and try again
     * Add, commit, and push your changes to GitHub (See Workflow above)
     * Go to your repository on GitHub
     * Are the changes you made reflected online?
-If not, try again or ask your TA.
+If not, make sure you did not miss any of the steps.

 * **Last Steps:**

     * Go to the `git-lab` directory